niksu/pax/examples/README.md

 * The IP address of the NAT.
 This will be used as the source address of packets crossing from the Inside to the Outside of the NAT.
 * The starting TCP port to use on the NAT, to proxy TCP connections crossing from the Inside to the Outside of the NAT.
-* The MAC address of the next hop, the node which the Out port (port 0) of the NAT is connected to.
+* The MAC address of the next hop to Outside; the address of the node which the Out port (port 0) of the NAT is connected to.

 These parameters are provided as part of the `args` map, as shown in the example NAT configuration below.